 This scattershot approach to social marketing yields predictably erratic results.
-Instead of blindly trying to grab Likes and followers, or throwing various bits of content out to see what sticks, Influencer Marketing tells us that our time is better spent in marketing directly to influential people whose likes and dislikes we already know — are well aligned with our own.
+Instead of blindly trying to grab likes and followers, or throwing various bits of content out to see what sticks, influencer marketing tells us that our time is better spent in marketing directly to influential people whose likes and dislikes we already know — they align well with our own.
 This means engaging with these people across social accounts—not just following and liking, but commenting and demonstrating knowledge and a personality.
 It can also mean curating or creating content that's hand-picked to get the attention of influencers.
-While it's the influencer's audience that's the ultimate prize, the target market for brands comprises the influencers themselves.
+While it's the influencer's audience that's the ultimate prize, the target market for brands includes the influencers themselves.

-An Influencer Marketing Campaign: A Case Study
+An Influencer Marketing Campaign: Case Study

-- The target audience, those being recruited for attendance at the conference, got free, entertaining, and valuable information that is of personal relevance to them.
+- The target audience, those being recruited for attendance at the conference, got free, entertaining, and valuable information of personal relevance to them.
 Over 230,000 people viewed the eBooks on Slideshare while another 4,000 downloaded the PDFs.